Jōhoku-Chūō Park: Nature

 The main trees and plants that can be found in the park include Chinese parasol tree, ginkgo, Japanese zelkova, cherry (someiyoshino), sawara cypress, sasanqua, azalea and camellia.
 Further, Tama Zoological Park cultivates Eucalyptus in six locations in Japan as food for its koalas, and Jōhoku-Chūō Park is one of them.
 Nine kinds of Eucalyptus are grown here.

 Archaeological sites

 Both the Kurihara Ruins and the Moro Heritage Site are located in the park.

 Retention basin

 A retention basin is currently being constructed in the park to handle excess water in the Shakujii River particularly during times of torrential rainfall.
 Expropriation of residential land in the area between Oyama High School and Shakujii River began in the mid-2010s.
-The first phase of the construction started in January 2018, and it is scheduled to be completed in October 2024.
+The first phase of the construction started in January 2018, and it is scheduled to be completed on 30 June 2025.